 It is also worth noting that not all anomalies may be bad.
 Use your human intuition to take note of patterns that may provide new insights.

-Before you get rid of all the data, ensure that you’ve analyzed it extensively.
-Try and find patterns that can provide you with useful information or opportunities you may not have considered before.
+Before you get rid of all the data, ensure you’ve analyzed it extensively.
+Try to find patterns that can provide you with useful information or opportunities you may not have considered before.

 Having standardization rules will ensure the quality of your data.
 The rules should apply to all systems.
 Start by standardizing input fields in the CRM and other systems you use to collect customer data:

-Develop constraints that will protect the company from dirty data.
+Develop constraints to protect the company from dirty data.
 Constraints ensure consistency of data, minimizing dirty data.
 For example:

 Find out what data you cannot access and why.
 Are you looking for certain information but can’t access the data?